 Posting online every day is a way of doing that.
 All you have to do is make some kind of post whether it be a blog article, Tweet, LinkedIn post, or anything else online.
 Just make sure that it’s something valuable for other people to read.
 It can be the latest news in your field of work or something you learned recently for example.

 This habit comes with a couple of amazing benefits:

 - Networking — I’ve met many amazing people from posting online every day.
-If you’re always posting great content, people will notice as they are deriving value from your posts; they like that.
+When you’re always posting great content, people will notice as they are deriving value from your posts; they like that.
 They’ll want to get connected and even meet you in person.
-You’ll start getting invited to meetups, conferences, interviews, and even business opportunities
+You’ll start getting invited to meetups, conferences, interviews, and business opportunities

 Go ahead, start posting today.